jaredquinn/esphome-wx/docs/esp32-audio-kit-v22.md

 This devices uses a ESP32-A1S which integrates an ES8388 audio codec chip, on the I2C bus at address 0x10.

+The board I have and these pin assignments were found on is labelled as revision A402.

 ## GPIOs